 Grasmere is probably the Cumbria’s most popular village, thanks to William Wordsworth (1770-1850).
-Today Grasmere is totally given over to the tourist industry, with plenty of gift shops, and places to eat and stay.
+Today Grasmere is totally given over to the tourist industry, with plenty of gift shops, places to stay and places to eat.
 Most of the buildings date from the 19th or early 20th Century, though the farms around Grasmere are much older.
 The Church dates from the 13th Century.

 William and his sister Dorothy moved into Dove Cottage, in 1799 and they stayed here until 1808 as the cottage had became inadequate.
 They moved to Allan Bank, a large house that William had condemned as an eyesore when it was being built.
 They lived here for two years, with poet and friend Coleridge.
 They then moved to the Old Rectory, opposite St Oswald’s Church, a cold and damp house where his two youngest children died.
 In 1813 they moved to Rydal Mount.

 In 1850 William died while out walking.
 He and his wife Mary, who died 9 years later, have a simple tombstone in the churchyard of St Oswald’s Church, now one of the most visited literary shrines in the world.
 The Church stands on the bank of the River Rothay, along whose banks pleasant walks can be made.